juancolonna/FastStepGraph/README.md

 Clone this repository or simply download the .zip file and follow the instructions in [this link to see an example](https://github.com/juancolonna/FastStepGraph/blob/main/vignettes/How_to_use.pdf).

-How to cite this repo?
+How to cite this repository?

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8233706.svg)](https://doi.org/10.5281/zenodo.8233706)